-Consumer insurance, cost cuts boost AIG's operating profit
+CORRECTED-Consumer insurance, cost cuts boost AIG's operating profit

+(Corrects to say that AIG is one of the largest U.S. commercial property and casualty insurers, not the largest)

-Aug 2 (Reuters) - American International Group Inc, the largest U.S. commercial property and casualty insurer, reported a 10.4 percent rise in quarterly operating profit, helped by strength in its consumer insurance business and cost cuts.
+Aug 2 (Reuters) - American International Group Inc, one of the largest U.S. commercial property and casualty insurers, reported a 10.4 percent rise in quarterly operating profit, helped by strength in its consumer insurance business and cost cuts.

 Operating earnings attributable to AIG was $1.45 billion, or $1.53 per share, in the second quarter ended June 30, compared with $1.31 billion, or $1.15 per share, a year earlier.